-- Fully immunized individuals will no longer be required to have a Rapid Antigen Test upon arrival.
+- All visitors to our Home are required to have a Rapid Antigen Test upon arrival.
 Per Ministry Directive #3: “…a person is fully immunized against COVID-19 if: • They have received the full series of a COVID-19 vaccine or combination of COVID-19 vaccines approved by Health Canada (e.g., two doses of a two-dose vaccine series, or one dose of a single-dose vaccine series); and • They received their final dose of the COVID-19 vaccine at least 14 days ago.”
 You are not required to wait for your result (unless you are not fully vaccinated, in which case you must wait for the result before visiting your loved ones).
 You will be contacted by staff if your test is positive.

 - All individuals over the age of 2 years who are not vaccinated or partially vaccinated will still be required to have a Rapid Antigen Test upon arrival.

-- Active screening is still required upon entry for all individuals.
+- Active screening is required upon entry for all individuals.

-- To ensure all our records are up to date and we have the information required to demonstrate compliance with the Ministry Directive #3, as of July 16th “all families/essential caregivers must provide proof of full vaccination”.
+- To ensure all our records are up to date and we have the information required to demonstrate compliance with Ministry Directive #3, as of July 16th, “all families/essential caregivers must provide proof of full vaccination.”
 The Elliott Screeners will keep a spreadsheet listing all individuals who have shown proof of vaccination.

-- Per Directive #3 – people can prove they are fully immunized by showing the physical or email receipt that was provided to them at the time of vaccination.
+- Per Directive #3 – people can prove they are fully immunized by showing the physical or email receipt provided to them at the time of vaccination.
 Vaccination receipts can also be downloaded or printed through the provincial portal.
-Our Screeners are happy to assist with this however, you must provide your health card information in order to access the system.
+Our Screeners are happy to assist with this; however, you must provide your health card information to access the system.

 - If a caregiver or general visitor does not want to show proof of immunization status per Directive #3 - they must follow the testing requirements of someone who is not fully immunized.

 - Once you have shown proof, you will receive a green badge with a blue sticker.
-If you already have a green badge and have shown proof of full vaccination, you will receive a blue sticker.
-Once you have a green badge with the blue sticker, you will no longer be required to show proof of vaccination.
+You will receive a blue sticker if you already have a green badge and have shown proof of full vaccination.
+Once you have a green badge with the blue sticker, you will no longer be required to show proof of immunization.

 - Fully vaccinated individuals are no longer required to wear a shield.

-- Non-vaccinated or partially vaccinated individuals are required to wear an orange badge and wear a mask and shield at all times.
-Once an individual is fully vaccinated and you show proof, the screener will exchange your orange badge for a green one.
+- Non-vaccinated or partially vaccinated individuals must wear an orange badge and wear a mask and shield at all times.
+Once an individual is fully vaccinated and you show proof, the screener will exchange your orange badge for green.

-Proof of full vaccination will need to be shown; otherwise, screening and a Rapid Antigen Test will need to be performed here before the outing for the person picking up the resident.
+Proof of vaccination will need to be shown; screening and a Rapid Antigen Test will need to be performed before the outing for the person picking up the resident.